-Orchestra auditions for the 2022-2023 season will be submitted via video by Sunday, March 27 at 11:59 pm.
-Students may submit their audition video any time before the deadline.
-After filling out the audition registration form, you’ll receive instructions on uploading your audition video.
+Orchestra auditions for the 2023-2024 season will be submitted via video by Sunday, March 19 at 11:59 pm.
+Students may submit their audition video and application any time before the deadline.
+Here are the instructions for how to upload your video when you are ready to submit your application.

 What are Orchestra audition requirements?

-Orchestra auditions for the 2022-2023 season will be submitted via video by Sunday, March 27 at 11:59 pm.
-Percussion auditions will happen in-person in April & May with exact dates to be determined.
-After filling out your audition registration, percussion students will have the option to use CYSO’s facilities to record their audition in-person in April and May with exact dates to be determined.
+Orchestra auditions for the 2023-2024 season will be submitted via video by Sunday, March 19 at 11:59 pm.
+Percussion students will have the option to use CYSO’s facilities to record their audition in-person in April and May with exact dates to be determined.

 Orchestra audition video submissions should be approximately 5-8 minutes long.
 During that time, students will perform 2-3 minutes of their two contrasting solo pieces.
 If a student would like to be considered for our most advanced Symphony and Philharmonic Orchestras, they should also prepare the orchestral excerpts linked in the question below.